HIDFlowNet: A Flow-Based Deep Network for Hyperspectral Image Denoising: Related Works

 Recently, deep learning-based methods for HSI denoising gain increasing attention and popularity owing to the powerful nonlinear fitting ability of neural networks.
 These methods capture the statistical characteristics of HSIs in a data-driven manner with a large number of training pairs.
-For instance, HSI-DeNet \cite{chang2018hsi} employs a 2-D convolutional neural network to learn multiple image filters for HSI denoising.
+For instance, HSI-DeNet~\cite{chang2018hsi} employs a 2-D convolutional neural network to learn multiple image filters for HSI denoising.
 HSID-CNN \cite{yuan2018hyperspectral} employs convolution kernels of multiple sizes to extract multilevel features, which are then fused to restore the HSIs.
 QRNN3D \cite{wei20203} introduces 3-D convolution blocks and quasi-recurrent mechanisms to extract spatial and spectral simultaneously without damaging the image structure.
-GRN \cite{cao2022deep} used two reasoning modules based on the graph neural network (GNN) to carefully extract both global and local spatial-spectral features.
-TRQ3DNet \cite{pang2022trq3dnet} first introduces a vision Transformer in HSI denoising, modelling the spatial long-range dependencies of HSIs and achieving desirable denoising performance.
-SST \cite{li2022spatial} conducts attention mechanisms in both spatial and spectral dimensions to fully explore the similarity characteristics of HSIs.
+SQAD~\cite{pan2022sqad} designed a spatial-spectral quasi-recurrent attention unit (QARU) to maintain high-quality spatial and spectral information.
+GRN~\cite{cao2022deep} used two reasoning modules based on the graph neural network (GNN) to carefully extract both global and local spatial-spectral features.
+TRQ3DNet~ \cite{pang2022trq3dnet} first introduces a vision Transformer in HSI denoising, modelling the spatial long-range dependencies of HSIs and achieving desirable denoising performance.
+SST~\cite{li2022spatial} conducts attention mechanisms in both spatial and spectral dimensions to fully explore the similarity characteristics of HSIs.
 HWnet~\cite{rui2022hyper} is proposed to improve the generalization ability of model-based methods in a data-driven manner.
 While demonstrating promising denoising performance, these approaches learn a deterministic mapping and neglect the fundamental ill-posed nature of HSI denoising.